My rating: 5 of 5 stars

 To devise this most modern of systems, though, Leverkühn must traffic with the premodern and the inhuman.
 Hence his origins in the medieval town of Kaisersaschern and his theological studies, with their focus on the omnipresence of Satanic evil.
 And hence his self-infliction of syphilis, that progressive illness that ascends to the brain and which was once indissolubly linked to the artistic and philosophical avant-garde.

-In fact, Mann, who received a teenaged Susan Sontag in his California exile, seemed almost unable to write without deploying illness as metaphor, a metaphor above all for artists’ necessarily Nietzschean dalliance with the Dionysian forces of nature’s primordial flux if their Apollonian images are to be sufficiently vital to command and console an audience.
+In fact, Mann, who received a teenaged Susan Sontag in his California exile, seemed almost unable to write without deploying illness as metaphor, a metaphor above all for artists’ Nietzschean dalliance with the Dionysian forces of nature’s primordial flux.
+This dangerous encounter with Dionysus is necessary to make artists’ ordered Apollonian images vital enough to command and console an audience.
 Doctor Faustus does for syphilis what Death in Venice does for cholera and what The Magic Mountain does for TB.
 (By the way, the limitations of this metaphor can be shown by recent scholarship’s recision of some high-profile syphilis diagnoses: for instance and to the best of my knowledge, neither Nietzsche nor Wilde are currently thought to have had the sexually-transmitted disease, as they once were.)

 The proper planets met together in the house of the Scorpion, just as Master Dürer drew it for his medicinal broadsheet, and there arrived in German lands the small delicate folk, living corkscrews, our dear guests from the Indies, the flagellants—you prick up your ears, do you not?
 As if I spoke of the vagabonding guild of penitents, scourging their backs for their own and all mankind’s sins.
 But I mean the flagellates, the imperceptible, which have flails, like our pale Venus—the spirochaeta pallida, that is the true sort.
 But right you are, it sounds so snugly like the high Middle Age and its flagellum haereticorum fascinariorum.